erstrom/opencv-home-cam/README.rst

 detections by all cascades will yield an action invocation (provided that the *triggers* criterion is met).
 The default trigger option is ``detect``

+The *save_frame* option will make opencv-home-cam save the frame that caused the launch of the action script into a temporary file.
+The path to the temporary file will be passed on to the action script with the **IMAGE_PATH** environment variable.
+The temporary file will be removed as soon as the action script terminates.

 Actions are optional, and if no action is desired, no ``action%d`` section needs to be specified.